Do Airbnb hosts really know the pitfalls they could face?

 Airbnb offers a diverse and varied accommodation mix to the growing number of tourists visiting our city and while this can be a useful income stream for property owners, we would always recommend you weigh up the pros and cons rather than simply following the crowd.

-The article appeared in the Scotsman, Property Supplement on 30 August 2018
+The original article appeared in the Scotsman, Property Supplement on 30 August 2018